Hassem0User/Windfury_calculator/README.md

 The main goal of the project is to give the user a simply calculator for it's weapons when buff applied.
 It covers both the own shaman windfury buff and the windfury totem buff for the party.

-The windfury totem buff works different for each class this will help you determine which weapon benefits the most from it.
+The windfury totem buff works different for each class, so this will help you determine which weapon benefits the most from it.